janosh/pymatgen-2-paper/paper/main.typ

 The growth of #pmg closely follows trends in materials science research, reflecting its critical role in advancing science.

-Modelling of Li- and Co-alternative battery electrodes has long driven atomistic analysis tools in #pmg.
+Modeling of Li- and Co-alternative battery electrodes has long driven atomistic analysis tools in #pmg.
 The `pymatgen-analysis-diffusion` extension @shen_topological_2023 grew out of a smaller submodule of diffusivity analysis tools which were eventually migrated to a separate namespace package.
 These tools enable faster estimates of ionic mobility from molecular dynamics trajectories.
 They also include tools to identify likely topotactic ion insertion defect sites based on electronic charge densities @shen_charge_2020, used when estimating ionic mobility from transition-state type mappings of the potential energy surface.